Finding A Responsible Breeder For A Purebred Puppy

 Many reputable breeders in Canada are members of The Canadian Kennel Club.
 All CKC members are obligated to adhere to CKC policies and procedures, the CKC Code of Ethics and the Code of Practice For CKC Member Breeders – non-members are not!
 If the breeder is not a member of CKC, then it is worthwhile asking why this is the case.
 Listen carefully to the answer and make your own judgments.

 - The breeder tells you there is no advantage to belonging to CKC.

-- The breeder tells you that he or she did belong to CKC but decided to give up their membership.
+- The breeder tells you that they did belong to CKC but decided to give up their membership.
 Be aware that there are a number of advantages to belonging to CKC and for a breeder – one of those advantages is 50% off all registration fees.
 They may not belong to CKC for a very good reason or, it may be a bad reason.
-If any of these signs appear then it is worth a call to the CKC Client Services Department just to check.
+If any of these signs appear, then it is worth a call to the CKC Client Services Department.